-I am a novice teacher.
-Because my students are Latino and qualify for reduced lunch, they have been labeled “rough” by the powers that be.
-These “rough” children give me hugs at the beginning of class.
+It is my third year teaching.
+I am trying to learn important lessons from my past mistakes.
+I am still teaching English language learners and making conscious efforts to welcome Spanish and other languages like Vietnamese into my classroom.
+The effects of this new outlook are amazing.
+My students and I get along great!
 They find out my birthday and bring food, so we can celebrate together.
 At Christmas time, they make me cards, and on Valentine’s Day, I get flowers.

-One challenge I have, though, is engaging my students in writing.
+One challenge I still have, though, is engaging my students in writing.
 “I don’t like writing, Miss,” or “I don’t know what to say” are often said when it is time to write.
 I decide to share with my students some of my own writing: a story of my most embarrassing moment.
 In this story, my 4th grade teacher throws a chalkboard eraser when my back is turned.
 It hits me on the butt, and everyone in the class sees and laughs.
 To make matters worse, the teacher apologizes in a way I find very insincere as he is still smiling and laughing while saying sorry.

 As I finish reading this memoir, I ask the students to tell me their thoughts.
 One student raises his hand.
 He stands up and says enthusiastically, “I would pick up it and throw it at him.
 I would say, ‘you bastard!’”
 Some children nod in agreement.
 Others, who understand the weight a word like bastard carries, know that saying it is against school rules.
 They know cussing in class gets a two-day stay in In School Suspension (ISS).
 They look at me with shock on their faces as if to say, “You’re going to let him get away with that?”